 "Back in Junior High.
 At some point, I just randomly decided to try them out, just for the heck of it, but then I started getting comments from people saying how cute I looked.
 Until then, Tsukasa was always the cute one, while I normally got compliments about how mature and responsible I am, so hearing something different felt nice for a change."

 "Come to think of it," said Ayano, "I've been thinking of trying out a different hairstyle.
-Not sure what, though, but I don't want Misa-chan to laugh at me if I put too much effort into it."
+I haven't quite decided, though, but I don't want Misa-chan to laugh at me if I put too much effort into it."

 "That's a good idea," said Kagami.
 "Konata, don't you ever think of trying something out yourself?
 I mean, you have grown it out long enough to do whatever you want with."